MASTER OF SCIENCE IN INTEGRATED CIRCUIT DESIGN

 If you are making any application to a German university (including the TUM degrees at TUM Asia), the APS certificate is required for all education qualifications from China, Vietnam or Mongolia.
 If you need more information, please contact our team.

 More about APS:

 Review of Integrated Circuit Fundamentals.
 Layout and Design Issues.
-CMOS Digital Circuits.
+CMOS Circuit designs.
+Low Power Design.
 BiCMOS Digital Circuits.
 Sub-System Design in Digital Circuits.
 Design Methodologies.

 Lecturers: Assoc Prof Goh Wang Ling, Prof Yeo Kiat Seng & Assoc Prof Chang Chip Hong / Hours: 45 / Semester: 1

 Review of fundamentals.
 Noise.
 Modeling.
 Analog Building Blocks.
 Components Layout.
 Switched Capacitor Circuits.
 Current Mode Circuits.
 Transconductor.
 Auto-tunning.
 Gm-C and MOSFET-C Filters.
 Continuous-Time Filters.
 Switch Current Circuits.
 Class D Amplifiers.